FERGUSLIE PARK - the true life setting for

 When he 'finds' some money on the floor of the corner store, he thinks his luck is in.
 But sometimes what seems like fortune’s kindly smile is a mask.
 So it is with Jamie.
 The seemingly innocent decision to keep the money triggers a series of events that traps him in a quagmire of deception and criminality and threatens the safety of those dearest to him.

-Caught in the Long Grass is a coming of age story where hope, loyalty, and courage are tested to the limit.
+Small Fish Big Fish is a young adult thriller where hope, loyalty, and courage are tested to the limit.
 If you enjoy true-life settings filled with compelling characters, suspenseful mystery and a touch of young romance, then you'll love PJ McDermott's twist on the traditional coming of age story.

 What Readers Say